Last Updated on June 19, 2024 by teamobn

-One critical decision in growing plants at home is the type of raised garden bed to use.
+One critical decision in growing plants at home is the type of raised garden beds to use.
 Wooden and metal beds are the usual contenders.
 Specific garden bed materials have advantages and disadvantages, which can affect your plants in the long run.

 What Are Wooden Garden Beds?